 Causes of Subareolar abscess

-Subareolar abscess is caused by a blockage of the small glands or ducts below the skin of the areola that result in infection of the glands.
+Subareolar abscess is caused by a blockage of the small glands or ducts below the skin of the areola.
+This blockage leads to infection of the glands.

 Subareolar abscess Symptoms

 Symptoms of an areolar abscess are:

 - Swollen, tender lump beneath the areolar area

 - Drainage and possible pus from this lump

 Tests and Exams